-(j) Bond Premiums, Discounts and Losses on Refunding
+(j) Bond Premiums, Discounts and Gains and Losses on Refunding

 Bond premiums and discounts are amortized as an adjustment to interest expense over the life of the related bond issues using the bonds outstanding method.
-Losses on bond refunding are recorded as deferred outflows of resources and are deferred and amortized as an adjustment to interest expense over the shorter of the remaining life of the refunded bonds or the new bonds using the bonds outstanding method.
+Gains and losses on bond refunding are recorded as deferred inflows of resources and deferred outflows of resources, respectively, and are deferred and amortized as an adjustment to interest expense over the shorter of the remaining life of the refunded bonds or the new bonds using the bonds outstanding method.